MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-d365.md

 ## Step 4: Set up server-side synchronization of emails and appointments

-the Sales app allows sellers to save Outlook emails and appointments to Dynamics 365.
+The Sales app allows sellers to save Outlook emails and appointments to Dynamics 365.
 Saving Outlook activities to Dynamics 365 requires [server-side synchronization for emails and appointments](/power-platform/admin/set-up-server-side-synchronization-of-email-appointments-contacts-and-tasks) to be enabled.
 While sellers can enable server-side synchronization for their own mailboxes when they save Outlook activities to Dynamics 365 using the Sales app for the first time, you can simplify their experience by setting up server-side synchronization of emails and appointments for all the Sales app users.

 For information about enabling server-side synchronization, see [Connect to Exchange Online](/power-platform/admin/connect-exchange-online).